MaskingTechnology/jitar/examples/1-basic/2-segmentation/README.md

 npm run build
 ```

 To start Jitar we need four terminal sessions to start the repository, gateway, and nodes separately.
-The starting order is of importantance.
+The starting order is of importance.

 **Repository** (terminal 1)
 ```